thephpleague/commonmark/docs/1.0/customization/delimiter-processing.md

 ### Inline Parsers and the Delimiter Stack

-As your identifies potential delimiter-based inlines, it should create a new `AbstractStringContainer` node (either `Text` or something custom) with the inner contents and also push a new `Delimiter` onto the `DelimiterStack`:
+As your identifies potential delimiter-based inlines, it should create a new `AbstractStringContainer` node (either `Text` or something custom) with the inner contents and also push a new `DelimiterInterface` onto the `DelimiterStack`:

 ~~~php
 $node = new Text($cursor->getPreviousText(), [